llazzaro/chem-fingerprints/docs/using-api.rst

 Once done, report the results::

     print len(true_singletons), "true singletons"
-    print "=>", " ".join(sorted(dataset.ids[idx] for idx in true_singletons))
+    print "=>", " ".join(sorted(arena.ids[idx] for idx in true_singletons))
     print

     print len(false_singletons), "false singletons"
-    print "=>", " ".join(sorted(dataset.ids[idx] for idx in false_singletons))
+    print "=>", " ".join(sorted(arena.ids[idx] for idx in false_singletons))
     print

     # Sort so the cluster with the most compounds comes first,
     # then by alphabetically smallest id
     def cluster_sort_key(cluster):
         centroid_idx, members = cluster
-        return -len(members), dataset.ids[centroid_idx]
+        return -len(members), arena.ids[centroid_idx]

     clusters.sort(key=cluster_sort_key)

     print len(clusters), "clusters"
     for centroid_idx, members in clusters:
-        print dataset.ids[centroid_idx], "has", len(members), "other members"
+        print arena.ids[centroid_idx], "has", len(members), "other members"
-        print "=>", " ".join(dataset.ids[idx] for idx in members)
+        print "=>", " ".join(arena.ids[idx] for idx in members)

 The algorithm is quick for this small data set.

 Out of curiosity, I tried this on 100,000 compounds selected arbitrarily from PubChem.
-It took 7 minutes for my laptop to process with a threshold of 0.8.
-In the Butina paper, it took 24 hours to do the same, although that was with a 1024 bit fingerprint instead of
-881. It's hard to judge the absolute speed differences of a 12 year old MIPS R4000 to a two year old laptop, but it's less than a factor of 200.
-Part must certainly be due to the work I put into making chemfp fast, and I'm almost certain I can get another 3-fold performance increase.
+It took 35 seconds on my desktop (a 3.2 GHZ Intel Core i3) with a threshold of 0.8.
+In the Butina paper, it took 24 hours to do the same, although that was with a 1024 bit fingerprint instead of 881.
+It's hard to judge the absolute speed differences of a MIPS R4000 from 1998 to a desktop from 2011, but it's less than the factor of about 2000 you see here.

-The core Tanimoto search routines release the Python global interpreter lock, which means algorithms like this should be easily parallizable.
+More relevent is the comparison between these numbers for the 1.1 release compared to the original numbers for the 1.0 release.
+On my old laptop, may it rest it peace, it took 7 minutes to compute the same benchmark.
+Where did the roughly 16-fold peformance boost come from?
+Money.
+After 1.0 was released, Roche funded me to add various optimizations, including taking advantage of the symmetery (2x) and using hardware POPCNT if available (4x).
+Roche and another company helped fund the OpenMP support, and my desktop ran this with 4 cores instead of 1.

+The wary among you might notice that 2*4*4 = 32x faster, while I said the overall code was only 16x faster.
+Where's the factor of 2x slowdown?
+It's in the Python code!
+The `threshold_tanimoto_search_symmetric` step took only 13 seconds.
+The remaining 22 seconds was in the Leader code written in Python.
+To make the analysis more complicated, improvements to the chemfp API sped up the clustering step by about 40%.

+With chemfp 1.0 version, the clustering performance overhead was minor compared to the full similarity search, so I didn't keep track of it.
+With chemfp 1.1, those roles have reversed!

 Reading structure fingerprints using a toolkit